Last Update: December 31, 2020.

 You have the right to access, amend, or update your personal information.
 You can also ask for your information to be completely erased from the website’s databases.
 If you want to do this, email us and we’ll get right onto it.
 Please note that certain information may need to be kept for record keeping purposes, to complete transactions, or when required by law.

 We won’t sell, distribute, or reveal your email address or other personal information without your consent.
-There are 2 exceptions to this:
+There are two exceptions to this:

 - When it is required by law